-The individual's Form 1095 will first be due on February 1, 2016.
-The employer's or carrier's "roll-up" and other reporting using an IRS Form 1094 will first be due on February 29, 2016, if filing with paper and by March 31, 2016, if filing electronically.
-Groups that file 250 or more 1095 forms for 2015 will be required to file the Form 1094 and copies of the Form 1095 electronically.
+Filers must provide a copy of Form 1095-B to individuals by January 31, 2017.
+The employer's or carrier's "roll-up" and other reporting using an IRS Form 1094 will be due on February 28, 2017, if filing with paper and by March 31, 2017, if filing electronically.
+Groups that file 250 or more 1095 forms for 2016 are required to file the Form 1094 and copies of the Form 1095 electronically.

-An employer that is concerned about maintaining and transmitting Social Security numbers may use truncated numbers (for example, XXX-XX-1234) on the Form 1095 it provides to the employee, but not on the version it provides to the IRS.
+An employer that is concerned about maintaining and transmitting Social Security numbers may use truncated numbers (for example, XXX-XX-1234) on the Form 1095-B it provides to the employee; the numbers may not be truncated on returns filed with the IRS.
 Substitute forms will be permitted.
-Employers may not truncate Employer Identification Numbers (EINs).
+The filer's Employer Identification Number (EIN) may not be truncated on the statement provided to the employee.